So you have a list of universities/colleges that you like the look of - how do you

 Find out what sort of location each university/college on your list

 is in.
-There are four major categories that you can put them in to:
+See our guide to visiting university/college towns for a deeper look at this.
+In summary, there are four major categories that you can put them in to:

 Civic Universities - sited within a city centre usually with halls outside of